sereneblue/gnome-shell-extension-krypto/README.md

 #### Update Interval
 Change how frequently you'd like the price to refresh.
 Default is 30 seconds.

+### Delimiter
+Change the delimiter that separates the currencies in the top bar.

 # Credits

 Samuel Masue for [gnome-shell-tw](https://github.com/smasue/gnome-shell-tw) which this extension is built on.